LEAVING SITE

 Physical and light treatments

-Lasers, photodynamic therapy and diode lasers are relatively new treatments that may have potential for treating fungal infections.
-At this time, however, the evidence suggests that laser treatment alone is not very effective for treating fungal nail infections.
+Lasers, photodynamic therapy and diode lasers are some relatively new treatments that may help to treat toenail fungus.
+However, at this time, research tells us that laser treatment may not work very well on its own to treat fungal nail infections.

-Toenail fungus infections present some unique challenges, such as the amount of time required for proper treatment, as well as the time needed for toenails to regrow.
+Toenail fungus infections can be hard to treat because of the time it may take for proper treatment, as well as the time needed for the toenails to regrow.

 Home remedies for toenail fungus